-Vegetation clearing, removal of existing asphalt and gravel, and demolition of existing structures during HSR construction would generate solid waste.
-Construction of the Refined SR14 Build Alternative would generate 4.04 million cubic yards of solid waste; more than half of this total (2.34 million cubic yards) would originate from construction of the Central Subsection, including tunneling.
-Construction of the SR14A Build Alternative would lead to a slightly greater amount of solid waste, at 4.18 million cubic yards (2.57 million cubic yards would be generated in the Central Subsection).
-Owing to the shorter length of the E1, E1A, E2, and E2A Build Alternatives, the amount of solid waste that would be generated would be 3.12 million, 3.11 million, 2.35 million, and 2.63 million cubic yards, respectively.
+Vegetation clearing, removal of existing asphalt and gravel, and demolition of existing structures during HSR construction would generate solid waste from various sources of construction debris (including tunneling spoils that are considered Hazardous /Designated Wastes, Nonhazardous,

+Contaminated Wastes, and Nonhazardous, Uncontaminated Wastes).
+Construction of the Refined SR14 Build Alternative would generate approximately 50.8 million cubic yards of construction debris with 41.3 million cubic yards originating from construction of the Central Subsection, including tunneling.
+Construction of the SR14A Build Alternative would lead to a greater amount of construction debris, at 69.6 million cubic yards (59.9 million cubic yards would be generated in the Central Subsection).
+Owing to the shorter length, the E1 and E1A Build Alternatives would generate 46.3 - 46.8 million cubic yards of construction debris, respectively.
+Additionally, the E2 and E2A Build Alternatives would generate 48.2 - 48.4 million cubic yards of construction debris, respectively.